Electrostatic gate-controlled quantum interference in a high-mobility two-dimensional electron gas at the (La$_{0.3}$Sr$_{0.7}$)(Al$_{0.65}$Ta$_{0.35}$)O$_3$/SrTiO$_3$ interface

-To understand the origin of $B$-periodic oscillations and investigate their tunability through electrostatic gating, we measured the same sample at different values of gate voltage ($V_g$) at 0.1 K. Fig. 2a and 2b show $R_{xx}(B)$ and $R_{yx}(B)$, respectively, for different $V_g$ values.
-Measurements of $R_{xx}(B)$ for $V_g <$ 3 V and $R_{yx}(B)$ for $V_g <$ 3.8 V were not possible because the as-grown samples were highly resistive due to extreme charge inhomogeneity.
-The inhomogeneity is evident from the $R_{yx}$ offset at zero magnetic field, which decreases progressively with increasing $V_g$ and approaches zero for $V_g \geq 20$ V. To identify if a misalignment in Hall voltage contacts is not a cause of $R_{yx}$ offset, we plot zero-field $R_{yx}$ as a function of $R_{xx}$ in Fig. 2c.
+To understand the origin of $B$-periodic oscillations and investigate their tunability through electrostatic gating, we measured the same device at different values of gate voltage ($V_g$) at 0.1 K. Fig.~\ref{Gating}a and \ref{Gating}b show $R_{xx}(B)$ and $R_{yx}(B)$, respectively, for different $V_g$ values.
+Measurements of $R_{xx}(B)$ for $V_g <$ 3 V and $R_{yx}(B)$ for $V_g <$ 3.8 V were not possible because this as-grown sample was highly resistive due to extreme charge inhomogeneity.
+The inhomogeneity is evident from the $R_{yx}$ offset at zero magnetic field, which decreases progressively with increasing $V_g$ and approaches zero for $V_g \geq 20$ V. To identify if a misalignment in Hall voltage contacts is not a cause of $R_{yx}$ offset, we plot zero-field $R_{yx}$ as a function of $R_{xx}$ in Fig.~\ref{Gating}c.
 A non-linear dependence of $R_{yx}$ on $R_{xx}$ confirms that the $R_{yx}$ offset is due to the inhomogeneous distribution of carriers at the interface, not the misalignment of contacts.